brettbuddin/sm808/README.md

     snaredrum [_ x X _ _ _ x _]
     bassdrum  [x _ _ _ x _ _ _]

-Each line consists of a voice name (e.g. "hihat") and a pattern to play for that voice.
+Each line consists of a voice name (e.g. "closedhihat") and a pattern to play for that voice.
 Patterns can be any length and consist of three possible values separated by spaces.
 The three valid options are:

 - `x` (lowercase X): low-velocity strike